 SMILE Pro, developed by ZEISS, is an advanced level of SMILE surgery designed to treat myopia and astigmatism through a flapless, lenticule extraction process.

-The minimally invasive refractive surgery utilizes the next-generation VisuMax 800 femtosecond laser, which significantly reduces laser time.
+The minimally invasive refractive surgery utilises the next-generation VisuMax 800 femtosecond laser, which significantly reduces laser time.

 The technique offers faster laser speed and centration accuracy, ensuring a more comfortable experience for patients.